MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-hadoop-yarnqueueusage.md

    This package is for internal Company ABC use only -- not for redistribution.
    ~~~~

 3. In the package’s R directory add one or more `*.R` files with the code for the functions to be overridden.
-The following sample code provides for overriding `RxHadoopMR`, `RxSpark`, and `RxSparkConnect` that you might save to a file called "ccOverrides.r" in that directory.
+The following sample code provides for overriding `RxHadoopMR`, `RxSpark`, and `rxSparkConnect` that you might save to a file called "ccOverrides.r" in that directory.
 The `RxSparkConnect` function is only available in V9 and later releases.

    ~~~~
     # sample code to enforce use of YARN queues for RxHadoopMR, RxSpark,
-    # and RxSparkConnect
+    # and rxSparkConnect

    RxHadoopMR <- function(...) {
       dotargs <- list(...)